 The full support and cooperation of the entire University community is required to allow for the pursuit of knowledge in a safe and secure environment.

-Utah Valley University police provide several important services to a diverse University community consisting of approximately 33,000 students and supporting faculty and staff by providing 24 hour-a-day police patrol and security protection for the benefit of all University properties, employees, students and visitors on campus.
+Utah Valley University police provide several important services to a diverse University community consisting of over 37,000 students and supporting faculty and staff by providing 24 hour-a-day police patrol and security protection for the benefit of all University properties, employees, students and visitors on campus.